noahehall/theBookOfNoah/0current/aws/0networking.md

 - transit gateway: simplify network management across multiple VPCs &/ on premise data centers
   - Transit Gateway connects on-premises resources to VPCs using a centralized hub.
 VPC Peering connects VPCs with each other, DirectConnect provides dedicated bandwidth, and a site-to-site VPN is a software approach for securing traffic.
+  - use cases
+    - centralizes & simplifies regional network management for a given region in single hub
+      - ^ implements a HUB (the transit gateway) and SPOKE (vpcs, on premise data centers, etc) model
+    - everything is connected to the HUB which manages the route configuration
+    - works with multiple VPCs to manage traffic between them
+    - can be peered across multiple AWS accounts
+    - works with multiple VPN connections
+    - works with AWS direct connect gateway
+    - improved security posture
+      - uses AWS internal infrastructure so all connections are private
+      - peered connection traffic is encrypted
+      - highly available
+    - billed per hour, & per gb
+      - only use for complex setups

 - customer gateway: CG: on premise; physical networking appliance, to which all aws bound network traffic is anchored
   - you buy it from like cisco